detextre4/adbox/README.md

 # ADBox Project

-Welcome to your new adbox (Anonymous disscusion box) project and to the internet computer development community.
-By default, creating a new project adds this README and some template files to your project directory.
-You can edit these template files to customize your project and to include your own code to speed up the development cycle.
+Welcome to my new adbox (Anonymous disscusion box) project.

 ## Quick Start
 1. `dfx` installed to your local machine, making sure you can deploy canister to your local machine.